 (Alphabetical index to be added here)

-The discoverers are listed in order of their birth dates, or when those are identical, in order of their death dates, to group them according to their place in history (at a later date, this will be used to divide the listing into eras).
-For a few observers, birth and death dates do not seem to be available, so the years of their astronomical activity are used to place them in the timeline.
+The discoverers are listed in order of their birth dates, or when those are identical, in order of their death dates, to group them according to their place in history.
+For a few observers, birth and death dates are not available, so the years of their astronomical activity are used to place them in the timeline.

 Aristoteles (384 - 322 B.C.E.), Greek philosopher and astronomer.